evgluk/fMRI_PvsW/README.md

 # fMRI_PvsW

-A git repository for task code, image acquisition sequence, preregistration copy (https://osf.io/7fydc/), and analysis of Postponing vs Wating fMRI study.
+A git repository for task code, image acquisition sequence (`fMRI` folder), preregistration copy (`preregistration` folder, https://osf.io/7fydc/), and analysis of Postponing vs Waiting fMRI study.

 ## src

-The src folder contains the code to run the tasks (in task) and also code that will generate the main figures (in analysis).
+The src folder contains the code to run the tasks (in `task` folder) and also code that will generate the main behavioral figures and reproduce fMRI analysis (in `analysis` folder).

 ## data